Ever Felt an Airplane Hangover? Here’s Why Flying Wrecks You, And How to Recover Fast

 But that’s why a flight leaves you feeling drained even though you “did nothing.”
 Your body’s been low-key fighting stress the whole time.

 Some researchers think flying may even affect your gut microbiome.
-Between the stress, dehydration, disrupted eating, and being exposed to unfamiliar bacteria in airports and planes, your gut might take a hit too.
+Between the stress, dehydration, disrupted eating, and being exposed to unfamiliar bacteria in airports and planes, your gut might be taking a hit too.

-It’s also why bloating and weird digestion are so common post-flight.
-Your digestive system gets a little sluggish up there.
+It’s also why bloating and weird digestion are so common post-flight, your poor digestive system gets a little sluggish up there.

 It’s kind of like… being a plant on an airplane